-Each time I go near a bus, a matatu, a ferry or a train, I gulp air as though it's about to disappear.
-I suffer so badly I can't even be a passenger in a car - I often have to drive.
+Each time I go near a bus, a cart, a ferry or a train, I gulp air as though it's about to disappear.
+I suffer so badly I can't even be a passenger in a car - I usually have to drive.

-Usually, motion sickness occurs when the body is subjected to acceleration in different directions or under conditions where visual contact with the horizon is lost.
+Motion sickness tends to occur when the body is subjected to acceleration in different directions or when you lose visual contact with the horizon.